AqrLei/android-Camera2/README.md

 [DngCreator][2] class is provided as part of the Camera2 API as a utility for saving RAW images as DNG files.

-This sample displays a live camera preview in a TextureView, and saves JPEG and DNG file for each image captured.
+This sample displays a live camera preview in a TextureView, and saves JPEG for each image captured.

 [1]: https://developer.android.com/reference/android/hardware/camera2/package-summary.html
 [2]: https://developer.android.com/reference/android/hardware/camera2/DngCreator.html